node-labx/lightning-request-net/README.md

   data: {
     foo: 'bar'
   },

+  // `timeout` specifies the number of milliseconds before the request times out.
+  // If the request takes longer than `timeout`, the request will be aborted.
+  timeout: 3000, // default is `3000` milliseconds

   // `responseType` indicates the type of data that the server will respond with
   // options are: 'json', 'text'